Bundu (state)

-Bundu (also Bondu, Bondou and Boundou) was a state in one of the West African countries which later became a French protectorate dependent on the colony of Senegal.
+Bundu (also Bondu, Bondou and Boundou) was a state in West Africa existing from the late 17th century until it became a French protectorate dependent on the colony of Senegal.
 It lay between the Falémé River and the upper course of the Gambia River, that is between 13 and 15 N., and 12 and 13 W.

 Description

 The country is an elevated plateau, with hills in the southern and central parts.
 These are generally unproductive, and covered with stunted wood; but the lower country is fertile, and finely clothed with the baobab, the tamarind and various valuable fruit-trees.
 Bondu is traversed by torrents, which flow rapidly during the rains but are empty in the dry season.

-The inhabitants were mostly Fula, though the Mandinka of the area controlled trade.
-Most people were Muslim and the legal structure followed Islamic law, but it was not known as a strictly observant region.
+The name 'Bundu' means 'well' in Pulaar.

 History

-Bondu was controlled by Mande rulers until the second half of the 17th century when Muslim Fulas took over in what is regarded as the first of the Fula jihads in West Africa.
+Early history

+Bundu in the 17th century was a sparsely populated part of the kingdom of Gajaaga inhabited mostly by Pulaar communities but with minorities of Jakhanke, Soninke and other peoples.

+Malick Sy

+In 1690, Fula Torodbe cleric Malick Sy came to the region from his home near Podor in the Futa Toro.
+He and his followers may have been fleeing persection in the aftermath of the Char Bouba war or simply seeking a place where Sy could enforce his interpretation of sharia law.
+The tunka of Gajaaga gave Sy control first over one village and then a larger territory, the border of which Sy advantageously manipulated by cheating on a pact with the king.
+Bundu's growth that would set a precedent for later Fula jihads in West Africa.
+Sy settled the lands with relatives from his native Futa Toro and Muslim immigrants from as far west as the Kingdom of Jolof and as far east as Nioro du Sahel.

+Under Sy, Bundu became a refuge for Muslims and Islamic scholars persecuted by traditional rulers in other kingdoms.
+It eventually expanded east, taking territory from Bambuk.
+Sy was killed in 1699 caught in an ambush by the army of Gajaaga.